-Because of the acidic nature of Kombucha it is very rare for anything to go wrong with properly made batches of Kombucha.
-If you are careful to clean and rinse your utensils and jars, use acidic starter – either a previous Kombucha batch or vinegar, and a clean and active scoby, you will have many, many years of happy Kombucha making and consuming.
+Because of the acidic nature of Kombucha, it is very rare for anything to go wrong with properly made batches of Kombucha.
+If you are careful to clean and rinse your utensils and jars, use an acidic starter – either a previous Kombucha batch of vinegar and a clean and active scoby, you will have many, many years of happy Kombucha making and consuming.

-Your active kombucha culture should give you Kombucha of the correct pH of 2 to 4 within 5 to 7 days.
-You should have baby scobies forming on the top of the jar or on top of the mature scoby.
+Your active kombucha culture should give you Kombucha of the correct pH of 2.5 to 4 within 5 to 7 days.
+You should have baby scobies forming on the top of the jar or the top of the mature scoby.
 These can be separated from the mother culture and used to ferment fresh batches of Kombucha.